 The latest renovation project on Buckingham Fountain began in September 2008.
-This three-phase project modernize aging internal systems in the fountain and restored deteriorated features.
-Funding came from a combination of the Buckingham endowment, city and park district funds and a grant from the Lollapalooza music festival which is held annually near the fountain.
+This three-phase project modernized aging internal systems in the fountain and restored deteriorated features.
+Funding came from a combination of the Buckingham endowment, city and park district funds and a grant from the Lollapalooza music festival, held annually near the fountain.

-Phase I was dedicated April 3, 2009.
-This phase included permeable pavers to surround the fountain.
-This replaced the crushed stone that was used since the fountain was constructed.
-The pavers make a safer and smoother surface and complies with the Americans with Disabilities Act of 1990.
+Phase I was dedicated on April 3, 2009.
+This phase included permeable pavers to surround the fountain, which replaced the crushed stone used since the fountain was constructed.
+The pavers make a safer and smoother surface and comply with the Americans with Disabilities Act of 1990.

 Phase II began in the winter of 2009.
-This phase included the demolition of the fountain table, installation of extensive underdrainage system, new landscaping, site lighting, signs, site furnishings, sewer system, selective demolition within or adjacent to the fountain's outer basin, repairs of some existing cast-in-place concrete elements and installation of new cast-in-place elements.
+This phase included the demolition of the fountain table, installation of an extensive under drainage system, new landscaping, site lighting, signs, site furnishings, sewer system, selective demolition within or adjacent to the fountain's outer basin, repairs of some existing cast-in-place concrete elements and installation of new cast-in-place elements.

-Nevertheless, many people still associate Buckingham Fountain with the start of Route 66, even though it had not been built yet when the route opened on November 11, 1926 — whereas Lorado Taft's "Fountain of the Great Lakes" in the South Garden of the Art Institute of Chicago, which has been at that intersection since 1913, actually preceded Route 66 by 13 years and Buckingham Fountain by 14 years.
+Nevertheless, many people still associate Buckingham Fountain with the start of Route 66, even though it had not been built when the route opened on November 11, 1926 —.
+In contrast, Lorado Taft's "Fountain of the Great Lakes" in the South Garden of the Art Institute of Chicago, which has been at that intersection since 1913, actually preceded Route 66 by 13 years and Buckingham Fountain by 14 years.